 Section Chief’s Welcome

-The Section was founded in 1950 and has a proud history.
+The Section of Cardiology was founded in 1950 and has a proud history.
 We are now charting a new course that will propel us to the forefront of cardiovascular medicine.
-The strength of the section reflects the quality and dedication of its faculty, trainees and support staff and is enhanced by the rich environment at the University of Chicago.
+The strength of the Section reflects the quality and dedication of its faculty, trainees and support staff and is enhanced by the rich environment at the University of Chicago.

 The Section has a long-standing, successful, NIH-funded research-training program.
 The faculty includes NIH-funded Physician-Scientists as well as clinical trialists.
 Basic and Translational research programs include: Genetics of Cardiovascular Diseases, Atherosclerosis, Arrhythmias, Heart failure and Transplantation, Developmental Biology, Oxygen Sensing and Pulmonary Hypertension.
 We also have evolving programs in outcomes research and quality of care.

-The Cardiology fellowship is a 4-year training program that attracts the best and brightest from across the country.
+The Cardiology fellowship is a 3-year training program that attracts the best and brightest from across the country.
 We also have excellent subspecialty fellowships in electrophysiology, interventional cardiology, imaging and heart failure/transplantation.
 We are committed to providing our fellows with training and individualized mentorship to prepare them to be the future leaders in Academic medicine.
 This is accomplished through a strong curriculum, adequate protected time for research, close contact with the faculty, a rich conference program, and matching with a mentor.
 It is our goal that fellows prepare a research grant by the completion of their fellowship.
 For more information click here :

-We currently have programs in Advanced Imaging, Electrophysiology, Heart Failure and Transplantation, Percutaneous valve and structural heart disease interventions, Vascular Medicine (including pulmonary hypertension) and Cardiovascular Genetics.
-A newly created multimodality imaging center directed by Cardiology offers CT, MR and echocardiography and provides great opportunities for research and training.
-This centre involves an important partnership with Radiology.
+The Section of Cardiology has programs in advanced imaging, electrophysiology, heart failure and transplantation, percutaneous valve and structural heart disease interventions, vascular medicine (including pulmonary hypertension) and cardiovascular genetics.
+A newly created Multimodality Imaging Center, directed by Section faculty, offers CT, MR and echocardiography and provides great opportunities for research and training.
+This center involves an important partnership with Radiology.

 A Unique Environment

 The unique University of Chicago environment benefits faculty, trainees and patients.
 Founded by J.D.
 Rockefeller in 1890, the University has had over 70 Nobel Laureates amongst its faculty, students and researchers.
-Cardiology is part of a vibrant Department of Medicine with a commitment to training Physician-Scientists, Performing Translational Research and delivering state of the art healthcare.
+The Section of Cardiology is part of a vibrant Department of Medicine with a commitment to training physician-scientists, performing translational research and delivering state of the art healthcare.
 We are part of a superb University.
-The Princeton Review ranked the University of Chicago as offering the best overall academic undergraduate experience in their 2007 ”Best 361 Colleges” rankings.
 The Pritzker School of Medicine is ranked in the top 10 in the country by the US News and World Report.
-Finally, the broader University community has a rich history and our compact campus facilitates collaboration across Departments.
+Finally, the broader University community has a rich history and our compact campus facilitates collaboration across departments.

 A Bright Future

-The section is in the process of transforming the manner in which cardiovascular care is delivered.
-This future includes the creation of a University of Chicago Heart and Vascular Institute.
-This transdepartmental, collaborative venture will create new programs for the delivery of care to heart and vascular patients and building a new facility.
-Thematic programs, to be run by multidisciplinary teams, will benefit patients, enhance research and education and reduce silos that plague traditional specialty-based practice.
-Our partners come from several departments and with them we will enhance existing programs and build new ones.
-Examples of proposed programs include: Cardiac Arrhythmia and Devices, Regenerative Medicine, Structural and Valvular Heart Disease, Advanced Cardiovascular Imaging, Women’s Heart Health, Vascular Medicine, Heart Failure and Transplantation, Preventative Cardiology-Risk Factor Reduction and Cardiac Rehabilitation.
-We are also launching a new arrhythmia program, using image fusion and a magnetically guided EP lab to enhance the safety and efficacy of ablation of arrhythmias, such as atrial fibrillation.
+The Section is in the process of transforming the manner in which cardiovascular care is delivered.
+This includes the creation of a University of Chicago Heart and Vascular Institute.
+This transdepartmental, collaborative venture provides new programs for the delivery of care to heart and vascular patients .
+Thematic programs, run by multidisciplinary teams, benefit patients, enhance research and education and reduce silos that plague traditional specialty-based practice.
+Our partners come from several departments and with them we are enhancing existing programs and building new ones.
+We have also launched a new Center for Arrhythmia Care, using image fusion and a magnetically guided EP lab to enhance the safety and efficacy of ablation of arrhythmias, such as atrial fibrillation.